NGEET/fates-release/README.md

 # NGEE-T fates repository
 ------------------------------

-This is the developer repository of the Next Generation Ecosystem Experiment Tropics’ (NGEE-T) model: the Functionally Assembled Terrestrial Ecosystem Simulator (FATES).
+This is the public repository of the Next Generation Ecosystem Experiment Tropics’ (NGEE-T) model: the Functionally Assembled Terrestrial Ecosystem Simulator (FATES).

 For more information on the scientific background of FATES, see here:  https://github.com/NGEET/fates-release/wiki/FATES-release-background

+For access to the development repository for FATES, please contact Charlie Koven, Rosie Fisher (rfisher at ucar.edu) or Ryan Knox.
+The development repo is currently private but access for interested parties is typically granted very quickly.

 ## Important: